Bulldogs vs Pugs – What Are the Differences If You Are Looking to Adopt One (guest post)

 In this post, we take a look at all the way pugs and bulldogs are different from each other.
 This direct comparison between the two dog breeds will help you make an informed decision if you are looking to bring home a wrinkly-faced puppy.

-Bulldogs have a much more brutal origin story.
-They were originally bred in the UK for a sport called bull baiting.
+Bulldogs have had an appalling history They were originally bred in the UK for a sport called bull baiting.
 This barbaric medieval sport involved bulldogs fighting full sized bulls by latching on to the bull’s snout.
 Once the sport was outlawed in England they were exported to America where farmers used them for herding and protection.

 Male bulldogs, on the other hand, are much heavier and they usually weigh around 50 pounds.